tmfarrell/ont_dap/README.md

 used to analyze Oxford Nanopore Technologies (ONT) sequencing device data; and (b) streamline the use of these tools for sequencing performance and alignment analysis.

-DISCLAIMER: this is unfinished; but still useful for determining which dependencies are needed.
+DISCLAIMER: the automated setup functionality is unfinished.

 ####Dependencies
 ----------------